holidayextras/holidayextras.github.com/_posts/2017-07-14-data-import.md

 ## The solution:
 Using a suite of Google technologies and adopting a microservices approach we were able to implement a full end to end data event driven solution.
 The steps in the new process are as follows:

-1) Rates data is posted to a **Google Big Query** folder.
+1) Rates data is posted to a **Google Cloud storage bucket**.
 This has the advantage of making the data available to multiple teams throughout the business who may wish to query it for a range of purposes, with the caveat that the data stored is in its raw form.

 2) A **Google Cloud Function** creates a supplier price event for each rate change, which is sent to a **Google pub/sub queue**.
 The supplier price event is structured according to a schema we designed to standardise how data passes through our pipeline.